AdepuTriveni/Pet_Track/README.md

 # 🐾 PetTrack

 PetTrack is a cross-platform application to help people report **lost** and **found** pets.
-When users upload pet details and images, the system stores them and allows comparison between lost and found records to help identify potential matches.
+When users upload pet details and images, the system stores them and compares lost and found records to help identify potential matches.

-The solution streamlines the process of reuniting pets with their owners.
+This helps streamline the process of reuniting pets with their owners.

 ---